kglw-dot-net/phase1/setlists/_posts/2023-03-06-plan-b-malmo.md

 Joey shouted out Los Bitchos after Hypertension.
 Robot Stop contained a Hot Water and Her & I (Slow Jam 2) teases.
 During Hot Water Stu took over drums & Cavs crowd surfed.
-Trapdoor and Evil Death Roll were on the printed setlist but were not played.
+Shanghai, Trapdoor, and Evil Death Roll were on the printed setlist but were not played.